Online Application

 Janeth Davis Memorial Fund

-Applications and awards through the Classroom Mini-grant process
+Applications and awards through the Classroom Grant process

 The family of Janeth Davis offers this fund to honor her memory and invest in the students of Grand Island Public Schools.
 Mrs. Davis was a middle school teacher, teaching both English and Spanish.
 She loved her students and was a fierce advocate for their education and opportunities.